MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-edr-policy.md

 ### Task 1: Install the update for Configuration Manager

 Configuration Manager version 2002 requires an update to support use with Endpoint detection and response policies you deploy from the Microsoft Endpoint Manager admin center.
-Later versions of Configuration Manager should not require this update.

 **Update details**:

-- ***pending update name and details***
+- **Configuration Manager 2002 Hotfix (KB4563473)**

 You’ll find this update as an *in-console update* for Configuration Manager 2002.